Home

 Receipt log Receipt explains why the action was allowed

 Don't ask "do you have governance?"
-Ask what changed behavior.
+Ask what it blocked.

 What Breaks When You Build the Engine